QR Codes for Nonprofits: Simple Guide to Boost Donations

 QR codes are also very flexible when it comes to placement.
 They can go on any printed material (business cards, posters, flyers, catalogs, wayfinding signs, etc.) and they can be shared digitally since they can be scanned by a phone from another phone, or from a webpage or digital sign.
 Also, since they’re two-dimensional (as opposed to one-dimensional barcodes found in grocery stores), they can be scanned from any side, there is no “right-side up.”

 These codes can be very unobtrusive and don’t take up too much space in already busy or small signs.
-The thing to keep in mind is that you’ll want them clearly visible so people know to scan them and can find them easily.
+The thing to keep in mind is that you’ll want them visible so people know to scan them and can find them easily.
 You may also want to supplement them with brand-appropriate design nearby and include some clarifying instructions about why someone should scan this code, especially if they won’t be placed next to a representative who can explain.

 Some great places to consider including QR codes are: